42Raven42/inventory-management-system/README.md

 # inventory-management-system
-Requires the .xml file which is present in the requirements folder.
+Requires the .jar file which is present in the requirements folder.

 ## Usage